 Security Clearance Requirements

 EPAP applicants do not need to hold a valid security clearance at the time of application; however, selected candidates are required to obtain the appropriate security clearance for the position before they can begin their appointment.
 The post HRO or the regional bureau will initiate the clearance process with Diplomatic Security and will require prompt cooperation and input from the candidate.
 If the candidate does not complete the eQIP documentation within 10 business days of being notified to do so, the regional bureau may rescind the offer of employment.
-The candidate may not start work until he/she receives a minimum of an interim security clearance consistent with guidance from HR Overseas Employment and post.
+The candidate may not start work until he/she receives a minimum of an interim security clearance consistent with guidance from GTM Overseas Employment and post.

-Individuals hired into EPAP positions are employed on a Family Member Appointment (FMA).
+Individuals hired into EPAP positions are employed exclusively on a Family Member Appointment (FMA).
 The regulations governing FMAs in 3 FAM 8200.

 Qualifying and Hiring Grades for EPAP positions